Top 10 Tips to Keep You Safe on the Trails

 7. Talk to each other.
 Support and check in on everybody.
 Even the stoics!

 8. Know about the track beforehand.
 Take a look at the maps and discuss it with your group.
 Leave yourself plenty of time to do the track.
-If it’s a full day hike, we even recommend heading out on the trails in time for the sunrise!
+If it’s a full-day hike, we even recommend heading out on the trails in time for the sunrise!
+A handy tool for planning your route can be found here by our friends at the Mountain Safety Council.

 9. Really think about those forks in the trail.
 Discuss them with your group.
 If there are stragglers this is a very good place to wait and have a snack.